The Crown Hosting Data Centres framework on the Digital Marketplace

 - digital outcomes, digital specialists and user research services through the Digital Outcomes and Specialists framework

-- cloud services (for example, web hosting or IT health checks) through the G-Cloud framework
+- cloud services (for example, cloud hosting, software and support) through the G-Cloud framework

-- physical datacentre space for services that can’t be migrated to the cloud through the Crown Hosting Data Centres framework
+- physical datacentre space through the Crown Hosting Data Centres framework

 All public sector organisations, including agencies and arm’s length bodies, can use the Digital Marketplace.